Ever thought of searching for 60’s fashion before? No right? But trust me it’s always very interesting to know about what people used to wear earlier.

 The name has a description itself that what the look is about.
 Yes, you guess right.
 It is about a racer look.
 The 60s era has been popular for fashion.

 The off-racer look included corduroy pants, suede leather gloves, turtleneck shirts, moto boots, and suede leather jackets.
 While the on-racer look included a cafe racer leather jacket which is a must for this look.

-To finish off the on-racer look they used to wear zip-up jackets or sweaters and even mechanic shirts to wear.
+To finish off the on-racer look they used to wear zip-up jackets or fleece jackets and even mechanic shirts to wear.